brettonw/circle-area/README.md

-A simple Javascript test for circle area intersection algorithms
+A simple Javascript test for a circle area intersection algorithm.